Most Family Court hearings are before Commissioner Burns. The general schedule is as follows:

 Most pre-judgment, and many post-judgment hearings, are not evidentiary.
 That means that witnesses are usually not called to testify.
 Instead, the Commissioner listens to the arguments of the parties or attorneys, supported by offers of proof, and makes a decision without hearing testimony.

 In very rare cases, testimony of parties or witnesses is necessary for the Commissioner to understand the facts and make a decision.
 Testimony of the parties may be taken at any hearing.
 If you want a hearing with witnesses, you should be sure to ask for that when you send your documents to the Court Commissioner’s Office to get a hearing date.
 The Commissioner will decide if the witness will be permitted to testify.

 If your witness is allowed, you should make arrangements to have them at the hearing.
 If someone important cannot come because of work or other obligations, the Commissioner may allow them to testify by telephone.
 If you want someone to testify by telephone, you must email the Family Court at least 4 days prior to your hearing to get advance permission.

 In hearings where witnesses testify, the Commissioner will limit each party to a limited time and limited number of witnesses.

 Stipulated Divorce Hearings

 Before you can get a date and time for a stipulated final hearing, each party must file an updated financial statement, a marital settlement agreement covering all issues, a divorce/annulment worksheet, and a confidential petition addendum.
 Other documents may be needed in certain cases.
-When neither party is represented by an attorney, proposed Findings of Fact, Conclusions of Law and Judgment of Divorce must also be filed with the Court Commissioner before the final stipulated hearing will be scheduled in front of a Circuit Court Judge.
+When neither party is represented by an attorney, an original plus 3 copies of the proposed Findings of Fact, Conclusions of Law and Judgment of Divorce must also be filed with the Clerk of Court before the final stipulated hearing will be scheduled in front of a Circuit Court Judge.